gregdorward/Testing/README.md

 target/cucumber/index.html contains the test run results target/cucumber/testOutput.html contains the webpage performance stats.
 This currently needs to be deleted before each test run if you want to capture only fresh results

-Testing the addition of a Postman suite
+Testing the addition of a button to run a Postman suite

 <div class="postman-run-button"
 data-postman-action="collection/import"